About the role

 Our space is open to anyone over 18, but has a bit more focus on supporting wellbeing and mental health.

 Some of our clients and community members face barriers to accessing our community activities – some of which include feeling anxious to participate or come in alone, or requiring physical assistance to get to the hub.
 We would like to reduce these barriers, and support people to overcome these barriers and social isolation.

 By becoming a Community Connector, you will support people to get involved with our community activities.

 - Building relationships with clients

-- Provide emotional support to attendees (talking, listening)
+- Providing emotional support to attendees (talking, listening)

 You don’t need any previous experience or knowledge to volunteer in this role.
-If you’ve got some language skills, these are very handy, but if not that’s okay too.
-The main things we’re looking for are people who love working with people, who align with our values and who, most importantly, are open to learning.
+We’re simply looking for people who love working with people, who align with our values and who, most importantly, are open to learning.

 Support and Learning

-You’ll receive tailored support from our volunteer coordinator, and be part of team pre and post-session meetings on the day, where you’ll get support from our Session Leads.
+You’ll receive tailored support from our Admin, Leaning and Community team and be working alongside our Session Leads whilst attending community activities.
 As with all our volunteer opportunities, you’ll also have access to a range of free, formal training opportunities including Mental Health First Aid, The Care Certificate and First Aid.